 Our mission is to create more disease and infection resilient societies.
-We will bring data to the table and put humans in the driver's seat.
 Our starting point: everyone's hand hygiene, and at everyone's level of hygiene expertise, as the source of our data platform.

-Our insights and analytics-driven offering will transform the way your organisation values good hygiene.
-In the process, we think your colleagues will be healthier and that you will save money.
+Our insights and analytics-driven offering will transform the way your organisation handles hygiene.
+In the process, we think that people will benefit and that you will save money.

 Infections and pandemics like Covid-19 cause suffering and substantial loss of capital, both human and financial.
-Healthcare Associated Infections (HAIs) are a serious global problem caused in part by inadequate hand hygiene in health care facilities.
+Healthcare Associated Infections (HAIs) are a serious global problem made worse by inadequate hand hygiene.
 In Europe alone it is estimated that HAIs account for approx. €7 billion in direct costs and an additional 16 million extra days spent by patients in hospitals.
-But health care facilities are no longer the only places we need to be concerned about hand hygiene.
-Covid-19 has shown us that all spaces where groups of people gather (tour buses, convention centers, event spaces, cruise ships, etc.) are potential areas of concern.
+But health care facilities are not the only places we need to be concerned about hand hygiene.
+All spaces where groups of people are confined over longer periods of time are potential areas of concern.

-What if data-driven technology could nudge us all into hygiene habits that were at once beneficial, pleasant enough, and well understood?
-What if achieving hand hygiene compliance required almost nothing at all from users?
+What if data-driven technology could nudge users into hygiene habits that were at once effortless, and well understood?

-RESANI HST is configured to disperse sanitization liquid on key, patent-pending locations on a user's hands, triggering a reflex-based fluid distribution that dramatically increases the likelihood of effective hand sanitization.
-User data is then stored to provide hand hygiene-related analytics and insights.
+RESANI HST is configured to disperse sanitization liquid on key, patent-pending locations on a user's hands, triggering a reflex-based fluid distribution that dramatically increases hand sanitization quality.
+User data is then stored on our data platform, to provide hygiene-related analytics and insights.

-We deploy human-centered insights and cutting edge technology into the world of hand hygiene, enabling the continuous upkeep of hand sanitization infrastructure and data-driven decision making.
+We use human-centered insights and cutting edge technology in the world of hand hygiene, enabling the continuous upkeep of hand sanitization infrastructure and data-driven decision making.

 We assume that we are instinctively good at sanitizing our hands.This turns out to be (mostly) wrong